A Guide to Learn How to Stop Your Shoes from Squeaking

 Tip 2: Make Use of Paper Towel

 If the previous method fails, another way to resolve this matter is by using paper towels or dryer sheets.
-To do this, you will have to first:

 a.
 Remove the insole from your shoe.

-2. Place the paper towel or the dryer sheet on the bottom of your shoe.
+b.
+Place the paper towel or the dryer sheet on the bottom of your shoe.

-3. Replace the insole, but make sure it fits perfectly.
+c.
+Replace the insole, but make sure it fits perfectly.

 c.
 Walk in the shoes to test the squeak.